kevinduongtran/chatAppACM/README.md

 # chatAppACM

-A chat app built for our first acm workshop built by Kevin Duong-Tran to introduce Web Development to UNLV ACM.
+A chat app built for our first UNLV ACM workshop by Kevin Duong-Tran to introduce Web Development.
 Front-end built using Jquery and Cookie.js with Firebase as a backend.

+To get this for yourself, download the project with **Download ZIP** or do a **git clone**

 ## Setup with your own Logins and Firebase Database